ibm-cloud-docs/cloud-object-storage/libraries/java.md

 # Using Java
 {: #java}

-The {{site.data.keyword.cos_full}} SDK for Java provides features to make the most of {{site.data.keyword.cos_notm}}.
+The {{site.data.keyword.cos_full}} SDK for Java provides features to make the most of {{site.data.keyword.cos_full_notm}}.
 {: .shortdesc}

-The {{site.data.keyword.cos_notm}} SDK for Java is comprehensive, with many features and capabilities that exceed the scope and space of this guide.
+The {{site.data.keyword.cos_full_notm}} SDK for Java is comprehensive, with many features and capabilities that exceed the scope and space of this guide.
 For detailed class and method documentation [see the Javadoc](https://ibm.github.io/ibm-cos-sdk-java/).
 Source code can be found in the [GitHub repository](https://github.com/ibm/ibm-cos-sdk-java).

 ## Getting the SDK
 {: #java-install}